c3-ls/ServiceFabric-Http/README.md

 In most cases however, you would want to serve multiple services in your gateway.
 Even if you only have one service it is still advisable to serve it on a subfolder to be safe for the future.
-To configure the middleware for a certain path, you have to invoke it like this.
+To configure the middleware for a certain path, you have to invoke it like this in your `Startup.Configure` method.
 You have to do this for each service.

 ```csharp
 app.Map("/service", appBuilder =>